 Since the wind sensors at 6, 18, and 45 m amsl were omnidirectional sonic anemometers, they were prone to flow distortion by the transducer.
 This flow distortion was investigated in terms of friction velocity estimated from the asymmetric solent anemometer mounted at 10 m amsl, between May 1994 and September 1994 only, due to data availability.
-The corrected friction velocities for the sensors at 6, 18, and 45 m were computed using the data at 10 m, as elaborated in appendix B. When using the corrected friction velocity, no significant improvement was found for the ensemble-averaged normalised PSD estimates.
+The corrected friction

+- 215 velocities for the sensors at 6, 18, and 45 m were computed using the data at 10 m, as elaborated in appendix B. When using the corrected friction velocity, no significant improvement was found for the ensemble-averaged normalised PSD estimates.
 It was then concluded that for the relatively narrow selected sector (220°-330°), the application of an ensemble averaging limits the influence of the transducer-induced flow distortion on the spectral flow characteristics.
-Therefore, it was decided not to apply a correction for both friction velocity and the Obukhov length to avoid over-processing the data.

-Both the double rotation technique and the sectoral planar fit (PF) method (Wilczak et al., 2001) were considered to correct the tilt angles of the SAs.
+Therefore, it was decided not to apply a correction for both friction velocity and the Obukhov length to avoid over-processing the data. - Both the double rotation technique and the sectoral planar fit (PF) method (Wilczak et al., 2001) were considered to correct the tilt angles of the SAs.
 The choice of the algorithm relied on a comparison between the friction velocity u estimated using eq.
 (2) and the method by Klipp (2018), which does not require any tilt correction.
 The latter method provides an estimate u{R} of the friction velocity using the eigenvalues of the Reynolds stress tensor.
-Following this comparison, the double rotation technique was found to provide, in the present case, slightly more reliable results than the PF algorithm (see Pappendix A).
-It should be noted that this finding is likely specific to the Vindeby dataset data-set as the planar fit method usually provides better estimates of the covariance of turbulenceturbulent fluxes (Wilczak et al., 2001).
+Following this comparison, the double rotation technique was found to provide, in the present case, slightly more reliable results than the PF algorithm (see appendix A).
+It - should be noted that this finding is likely specific to the Vindeby data-set dataset as the planar fit method usually provides better estimates of the turbulent fluxes (Wilczak et al., 2001).

-The time series were sometimes affected by the outliers, which were removed outliers.
+The time series were sometimes affected by outliers.
 Here, the outliers were identified using a moving median window based on 5 min window length.
-The same outlier detection algorithm was also used for the sea surface elevation data, but with a moving window of 180 s.
-The local median values were then used to compute the median absolute deviation (MAD)(Leys et al., 2013), as recommended by Leys et al. (2013).
-Data located more than five MAD away from the median were classified as outliers and replaced with NaNs.
-The same outlier detection algorithm was also used for the sea surface elevation data, but with a moving window of 180 s. generalised extreme Studentised deviate test (Rosner, 1983) was also assessed to detect outliers but did not bring significant improvements.
+The same outlier detection algorithm was also used for the sea surface elevation data, but with a moving window of 180s.
+The local median values were then used to compute the median absolute deviation (MAD), as recommended by Levs et al. (2013).
+Data located more than five MAD away from the median were replaced with NaNs.
+The generalised extreme Studentised deviate test (Rosner, 1983) was also assessed to detect outliers but did not bring significant improvements.
 When the number of NaNs in the time series was under 5%, they were replaced using a non-linear interpolation scheme based on the inpainting algorithm by D'Errico (2004) with the "spring" method.
 A more adequate but slower approach using autoregressive modelling (Akaike, 1969) was also applied but yielded a similar conclusion and therefore was not used.
-Time series containing more than 5% of NaNs were dismissed.
+235 Time series containing more than 5% of NaNs were dismissed.
 Although other spike detection and interpolation algorithms exist in the literature (e.g. Hojstrup (1993)), the approach adopted in this study was found to provide an adequate trade-off between computation time and accuracy.